What is 'data'?

 - and so much more.

-Data can be structured, for example held in databases or tables that clearly assign specific values to the data.
-Or data can be unstructured, for example as part of text: where the context of the data is in its relation to the data around it, and where the relationship may need to be interpreted by something else.
+Data can also be unstructured, for example as part of a page of text: where the context of the data is in its relation to the data around it, and where that relationship may need to be interpreted by something else.

 Can data be a public record?